stahir131/SC900-Notes/README.md

 **Data privacy**: Providing notice and being transparent about the collection, processing, use, and sharing of personal data.

 **Part 2: Describe the capabilities of Microsoft Entra<br />**
+Identity can be assigned to users, physical devices and software-based such as applications.<br />
 Types of Identities<br />
 **User identity**: These are employees and external users such as customers, vendors and partners.
 In Entra ID, user identities are characterized by how they authenticate and user type property. <br />
 Internal authentication: Useers has account on host organozation's Entra ID and authenticate to Entra ID. <br />